For many, no Hawaiian holiday is complete without a visit to Hawaii Volcanoes National Park.

 Know before you go:

-- Be prepared to do some trotting: The tour includes multiple stops with the chance to walk a total of two to three miles (ranging from easy to moderate).
+- Be prepared to do some trotting: The tour includes multiple stops with the chance to walk a total of three to four miles (ranging from easy to moderate).

 - All ages are welcome, and group tours max out at 12—giving you an intimate (but lively) experience.